danielnaber/oxygen-languagetool-plugin/README.md

 ### Usage

-Load an XML file, switch to author mode, and click the "Check text" button (you only need to do this once after loading a file).
+Load an XML file, switch to author mode, and click the "LanguageTool Check" button (you only need to do this once after loading a file).
 Errors that can be detected by LanguageTool should become underlined.

 ### Building